 - In Carlsbad, a young female vacationer was struck on Carlsbad Blvd. as she walked toward the beach.
 The driver was not paying attention and looked up at the last second, but it was too late.
 The Walton Law Firm client was thrown onto the hood of the car and suffered a severely fractured shoulder.
 Luckily, she wasn't killed.

 - In Vista, a man was getting his mail in his tract home community.
 As he was crossing the street, his neighbor, heading to work, was blinded by the low rising sun.
 He didn't even see the pedestrian, and struck him without slowing down.
 The man suffered a severely fractured leg, and a serious concussion, but survived.

-All of these Walton Law Firm clients received substantial monetary recoveries for their injuries.
+All of these clients of our San Diego pedestrian accident attorneys received substantial monetary recoveries for their injuries.

 Statute of Limitations in Pedestrian Accident Cases

 The statute of limitations in California for personal injury claims arising from an accident involving a pedestrian is two years from the date of the accident.
 (Cal.
 Code of Civ.
 Proc.
 Section 335.1).
 This means if the claim is not resolved, and a lawsuit is not filed within the two- year period, the claimant will be forever barred from seeking money damages for personal injuries.

 Note that in cases against a public entity have specific claims-filing requirements.
 Under most circumstances a claim must be filed with the governmental entity within six months of the date of harm.
 Accordingly, for any cases where such an entity may be a defendant, it is important to consult with a pedestrian accident lawyer in San Diego before the six-month period ends.

 If you have questions about a pedestrian accident, please submit your confidential question online, or call Walton Law Firm for a free and private consultation.
 We can be reached toll-free at 866-607-1325, or locally at 760-571-5500.